stuller/ForgeGitHubFlow/README.md

 # ForgeGitHubFlow
-Practice Repo for Forge Team's GitHub flow
+Practice Repo for Forge Team's GitHub flow.
+You can make changes to the HelloGitHub.html file to practice using the Git commands for the workflow.
 # Getting Set Up

 ## Step 1 - Getting Set Up: Fork the repo